2018 United States House of Representatives elections in Texas: District 4

 The 4th district is located in Northern and Northeastern Texas, including Paris, Sherman, and Texarkana.
-The incumbent was Republican John Ratcliffe, who has served since 2015.
-He was reelected in 2016 with 88.0%, facing no Democratic opponent.
-The PVI of the district is R+28, making it one of the most conservative districts in the nation.
+Incumbent Republican John Ratcliffe, who had represented the district since 2015, ran for re-election.
+He was re-elected with 88.0% of the vote in 2016.
+The district had a PVI of R+28, making it one of the most conservative districts in the nation.